mathix420/NimingCypher/NimingCypher/README.md

 * **Gissinger Arnaud** - *also known as Mathix*

-## Licence
+## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/mathix420/NimingCypher/blob/master/LICENSE) file for details